 This concept is critically important because immigration law allows H-1B workers to “recapture” any lost time so as to take advantage of the full six-year maximum.
-Let’s say that the Russian H-1B worker extended the visa from October 1, 2010 through September 30, 2013.
-Because the worker can “recapture” the lost three months of H-1B time from 2008, the worker will be able to extend the H-1B visa a third time – from September 30, 2013 through December 29, 2013.
+Let’s say that the Russian H-1B worker extended the visa from October 1, 2018 through September 30, 2021.
+Because the worker can “recapture” the lost three months of H-1B time from 2016, the worker will be able to extend the H-1B visa a third time—from September 30, 2021 through December 29, 2021.
 This third extension ensures that the worker uses up the full six years of H-1B status.

 In addition to the time spent in H-1B status, however, any time a worker spends in the U.S. in L-1 status also counts towards the six-year maximum.
-Many workers go back and forth from L-1 visas to H-1B visas, so it is very important to calculate how long the worker was in the U.S. with each visa, since all of the time spent in L-1 status is applied to the H-1B six-year maximum.
+Many workers go back and forth from L-1 status to H-1B status, so it is very important to calculate how long the worker was in the U.S. in each status, since all of the time spent in L-1 status is applied to the H-1B six-year maximum.
 (The same recapturing provisions also apply to L-1 visa holders, too.
 If you have an L-1 visa and leave the country, you can recapture that time you spent outside of the U.S. and apply it to your remaining H-1B time).

-Another important point is that any time spent in the U.S. in dependent H (H-4) or L (L-2) status does NOT count towards the six-year maximum.
-For example, let’s say a worker is in the U.S. with an H-1B visa and his wife is in the U.S. with an H-4 visa.
+Another important point is that any time you spend in the U.S. as a "dependent" spouse or child of a person in H or L status does NOT count towards the six-year maximum if you get your own H-1B status.
+For example, let’s say a worker is in the U.S. with an H-1B visa and his wife is in the U.S. with an H-4 visa (given to spouses of H-1B workers).
 The couple lives in the U.S. for four years.
 If, after four years, the wife decides to change status to H-1B, she is entitled to the full six years of H-1B status.
 Her time in H-4 status does not impact her H-1B maximum.

 Exceptions to the Six-Year Maximum